chdtu-fitis/deanoffice-backend/README.md

 In order to work with IDEA Lombok plugin should be installed.

+**Run backend**
+In console in backend project root folder run: gradle :api:aasemble
+After that the application file api.war is created in build folder.
+Change folder to build and run: java -jar api.war

 **Authorization:**

 To have information about user who make request in a controller use next annotation @CurrentUser with ApplicationUser class as a parameter.